 - Birmingham University Hospital Trust – also members of the Network – needed to recruit significant numbers of staff at entry level positions as a result of increased pressures due to Covid-19.

 - Through the Anchor Network the members were able to identify the match in these needs and work together to develop a programme to address them jointly.

-- This project also addressed a need on behalf of the Anchor Network, who had recognised that in order to progress its ambition of delivering employment opportunities at scale, they needed a better understanding of the potential barriers to this goal and evidence of success in overcoming those barriers.
-To this end, “hospitality to health” functions as a pilot project that demonstrates the potential for future schemes from the Network, with real jobs, delivered at speed, despite being launched in the middle of a pandemic.
+- The project also addressed a need on behalf of the Anchor Network, who had recognised that in order to progress its ambition of delivering employment opportunities at scale, they needed a better understanding of the potential barriers to this goal and evidence of success in overcoming those barriers.
+To this end, “hospitality to health” functioned as a pilot project that demonstrated the potential for future schemes to operate at scale, offering with real career opportunities to unemployed Birmingham residents.

-Thus far, the “hospitality to health” programme has received 60 enquiries from one neighbourhood, 31 residents have been supported and 24 are now in employment or pre-employment.
+In total, the “hospitality to health” programme received 60 enquiries from one neighbourhood, 31 residents were supported and 24 went on to access pre-employment training with the Hospital Trust.